Sleep improves athletic performance!

 4. Poor performance due to little sleep

-5. The right balance is decisive
+5. The right balance is crucial

 6. Conclusion